Unreported global income can trigger severe penalty surcharges when filing taxes with the National Tax Service (NTS).

 | Penalty Risk | Unreported income risk | Potential fines and interest |

-The primary risk is the potential for significant financial penalties and interest charges imposed by the NTS if the actual tax liability significantly differs from the predicted outcome.
+A: The primary risk is the potential for significant financial penalties and interest charges imposed by the NTS if the actual tax liability significantly differs from the predicted outcome due to miscalculations.

 Final action items require rigorous data collection and the application of specialized tax software calibrated to Korean regulations.